 Although agonistic behaviours are conflict-oriented in nature, they aren’t necessarily driven by anger.
 Both dogs in the image (to the right) displayed agonistic behaviours called posturing and agonistic pucker, but they never acted on the emotion.
 The dogs never became aggressive; their intent was to settle the conflict before it escalated.

 Dogs display aggressive behaviours all the time.
 Why it comes as a surprise to pet caregivers baffles me.
 There’s absolutely nothing wrong with agonistic or aggressive dog behaviour.
 As mentioned above, agonistic behaviours settle conflicts.
 Dog aggression increases when people interfere with communication.

-Humans create aggressive dogs in a multitude of ways: poor socialisation from zero to sixteen weeks of age, communication interference, punishment based training practices, neglect, abuse, and/or purposefully training aggressive responses.
+Humans create aggressive dogs in a multitude of ways: poor socialization from zero to sixteen weeks of age, communication interference, punishment-based training practices, neglect, abuse, and/or purposefully training aggressive responses.
 Aggression becomes a behaviour problem when dogs can’t successfully function in their environment.
 Not surprisingly, learned aggression is the most common form of aggressive behaviour.